Skip to main content

 A separate payment, called housing costs, is paid to help with rent.
 This can be paid to you or your tenant.

-Universal Credit rarely covers the full amount of rent in a privately rented property.
-Depending on the tenant’s circumstances, there is a maximum amount of housing costs Universal Credit will pay.
+Universal Credit usually won't cover the full amount of rent in a private rented property.
+There is a maximum amount of housing costs Universal Credit will pay.
+The amount your tenant receives will depend on their own circumstances.
+There will often be a shortfall which the tenant has to make up.

 When deciding how much to pay in housing costs, Universal Credit considers the tenant’s: